Ruba985/C-project-/README.txt

 # Supermarket Management System Software using C++

-This software will help to supermarkets management by helping the administrators to manage the products in the supermarket and make online shopping operation more faster and easier for the customers.
+This software system helps both the customers and the administrators of the supermarket by minimizing the problems that are accompanied by the manual systems.

 ## Table of Contents